-The proposed project includes four attached buildings totaling 68,400 square feet of floor area; all buildings are identical, each having a floor area of 17,100 square feet.
+The proposed project includes four attached buildings totaling 68,400 square feet of floor area; all buildings are identical, each having a floor area of 17,100 square feet (Exhibit 2).
+The tentative parcel map will allow the development of these buildings as industrial condominiums (Exhibit 3).
 The buildings are of steel frame and panel construction and each one has an office / administration area and an attached greenhouse.
 The greenhouses are not screened from street views by the office portions of the buildings; instead, they directly front San Gorgonio Lane.
 All buildings are single story (no mezzanines are indicated) and overall building heights are about 21 feet.
 Accessory improvements include parking for 55 vehicles and about 28,500 square feet (2/3 acre) of landscaping.

 The proposed project is zoned Light Industrial (I-L) District.
 Public street dedications and improvements on Little Morongo Road and San Gorgonio Lane will be required.
 Immediately surrounding properties are developed as follows: